22 February 2013

 UCLan’s academic authority in the emerging field of Black Atlantic Studies is due to make a national television appearance this Friday (22 February).

-Alan Rice, Professor in English and American Studies, from the School of Language, Literature and International Studies, has been interviewed by historian Dan Snow and the footage is due to be screened on BBC 1’s the One Show.
+Alan Rice, Professor in English and American Studies, from the School of Language and Global Studies, has been interviewed by historian Dan Snow and the footage is due to be screened on BBC 1’s the One Show.

 “Abraham Lincoln is very much in the media spotlight at moment thanks to Spielberg’s Oscar nominated film and so Dan wanted to investigate the famous president’s links with the North West of England,” said Professor Rice.